dki-lab/GrailQA/README.md

 >GrailQA is a new large-scale, high-quality KBQA dataset with 64,331 questions annotated with both answers and corresponding logical forms in different syntax (i.e., SPARQL, S-expression, etc.).
 It can be used to test three levels of generalization in KBQA: **i.i.d.**, **compositional**, and **zero-shot**.

->For dataset and leaderboard, please refer to the [homepage of GrailQA](https://dki-lab.github.io/GrailQA/).
+>This is the accompanying code for the paper "[Beyond I.I.D.: Three Levels of Generalization for Question Answering on Knowledge Bases](https://arxiv.org/abs/2011.07743)" published at TheWebConf (previously WWW) 2021.
+For dataset and leaderboard, please refer to the [homepage of GrailQA](https://dki-lab.github.io/GrailQA/).
 In this repository, we provide the code for the baseline models for reproducibility and demonstrate how to work with this dataset.

 ## Package Description